 How is Schedule H Completed?

-After adding in the direct labor costs by project, the next step is to enter in the non-labor direct costs by project.
-Generally, the non-labor direct costs present on the trial balance are grouped into 4 categories: Travel, Materials, Other Direct Costs, and Subcontracts.
-The total direct cost categories on Schedule H, meaning labor and non-labor categories, should reconcile to the totals on the year-end trial balance.
+After organizing the projects by contract type, it’s time to begin entering in the direct costs for each project.
+The first step is to enter in the direct labor costs then the next step is to enter in the non-labor direct costs by project.
+Generally, the non-labor direct costs are grouped into 4 categories: Travel, Materials, Other Direct Costs, and Subcontracts.
+The total direct cost categories on Schedule H, meaning labor and non-labor categories, should reconcile to your accounting books of record.

 After the total direct costs by project have been entered in, DCAA’s ICE model should automatically calculate the claimed indirect costs by project.
 On Schedule H, these will be located in the columns to the right of the direct costs and in gray or blue colored cells.